WOTNet/wos_pin/README.md

 I2C bus 1 (I2C_IMU), speed: 400K, sda pin: 11, scl pin: 12
 ```

-A real BSP implementation would be simple to write for any given platform - in this case `WOS_PIN_PAD_LIST` was set up for STM8.
+A real BSP implementation would be simple to write for any given platform - in this case `WOS_PIN_PAD_LIST` was set up for [STM8](https://www.st.com/resource/en/datasheet/stm8s003f3.pdf).

+The [expanded X-macros](https://github.com/WOTNet/wos_pin/blob/main/gen/wos_pin_enums.c.i) are in the `gen` folder, it is around 4000 lines of fairly unpleaseant-looking code.
+It uses `X.h` and `X_enum.h` from [my macro library](https://github.com/wideopensource/oneletter).